pantsel/kong-k6-examples/README.md

 - **vus**: The number of virtual users simulating requests.
 - **duration**: The test will run for 1 minute.
 - **Thresholds**:
+    - 95% of requests should be below 400ms during normal load
-    - 95% of requests should be completed within 500ms.
+    - 95% of requests should be below 1000ms during peak load
     - Less than 1% of requests should fail.

 Run the test: